The History Of Chicago Barbecue

 There are four distinct styles

 1) Delta Barbecue.
 In what historians call the Second Great Migration of African Americans from 1940 through 1960, poor black farmers from the Mississippi Delta moved north to find higher paying factory jobs and brought barbecue and blues to the south side and west side of Chicago.
-Their method back home was the open pit which eventually, under strict fire and health regulations, moved into the unique Chicago version of the open pit, the wood burning aquarium smoker.
-Rib tips, much cheaper than ribs, and sausage links, drenched in sweet tomato based sauce, were served on top of fries, and crowned with white bread.
+Their method back home was the open pit which eventually, under strict fire and health regulations, moved into the unique Chicago version of the open pit, the wood burning aquarium smoker, described below.
+Their standard fare is rib tips, much cheaper than ribs, and sausage links, drenched in sweet tomato based sauce and spiked with tangy vinegar, are served on top of a bed of fries, and crowned with white bread.
+My favorite is Honey 1 BBQ.

 3) Modern Barbecue.
 All across the nation the barbecue craze has seen the opening of hundreds of modern barbecue joints.
 In Chicago they have sprung up like mushrooms after a spring rain.
 Juicy tender meat is slowly roasted on huge motorized ferris wheels at precisely controlled temps in gas fired ovens with precisely measured amounts of wood smoke and rubs.
 These Southern Pride and Ole Hickory pits, in the hands of pitmasters like Barry Sorkin of Smoque BBQ, they turn out the Platonic ideal of American barbecue.